- User Interface Design

 ADL 1-2-3 is an educational program that teaches cancer patients about the importance of ADL and encourages adherence to the protocol.
 Cincinnati Children’s Hospital Cancer and Blood Diseases Institute (CBDI) implemented an award-based sticker chart system to track the completion of the activities.
 Based on their adherence to the program, the patients are awarded a number of points, which can be used to redeem gifts or other benefits.

-The award system successfully improved patient adherence from 25% to 66%.
+According to a research conducted in Cancer and Blood Disease Institute (CBDI) of Cincinnati Children’s Hospital, the award system successfully improved patient adherence to ADL program from 25% to 66%.
 However, the old solution largely increased nurses’ workload to manage the sticker charts.
 To reduce the burden of the old approach, CBDI worked with Livewell Collaborative (LWC) to develop an automated system that optimized the ADL 1-2-3 program.
 I worked as the designer in this project and assisted the team to finish the first iteration.

 1. PROJECT PROCESS